-Should Certain Cosmetic Ingredients Be Banned or Restricted in Canada?
+Should Certain Cosmetic Ingredients Be Banned or Restricted?

 Official title: Consultation on proposed updates to the Cosmetic Ingredient Hotlist: Prohibited and restricted ingredients

 Health Canada wants to update its list of banned and restricted cosmetic ingredients.
-The Cosmetic Ingredient Hotlist tells companies which substances can't be used in makeup, skincare, and personal care products sold in Canada.
-This update would add new substances to the list and change conditions for some existing entries.
+The Hotlist tells companies which substances can't go in makeup, skincare, and other cosmetics sold in Canada.
+This update would add new ingredients to the list and change rules for some existing ones.

 Why This Matters

-Use lipstick, shampoo, or moisturizer?
+Use lipstick, moisturizer, or shampoo?
 This affects what's in them.
-The Hotlist determines which ingredients companies can put in products you use every day.
+The Hotlist keeps potentially harmful chemicals out of products you put on your skin and hair every day.
 If you've ever wondered whether your cosmetics are safe, this is your chance to weigh in.

 What Could Change

-New substances could be banned outright from cosmetics sold in Canada.
-Other ingredients might face new restrictions on how much can be used or in which products.
-Companies would need to reformulate products that contain newly restricted ingredients.
+New substances could be banned from cosmetics sold in Canada.
+Some ingredients currently allowed might face new restrictions on how much can be used.
+Companies would need to reformulate products containing newly restricted ingredients.

 Key Issues